interactivethings/swiss-maps/README.md

     cd swiss-maps
     make

-`make` or `make all` builds the following TopoJSON and GeoJSON files:
+`make` or `make all` generates the following TopoJSON and GeoJSON files:

 * `ch-country.json`
 * `ch-cantons.json`